 Modern marketers understand that the customer journey today is anything but linear.
-As consumer touchpoints continue to increase across print, broadcast, and digital marketing channels, accurately measuring each channel’s effect in driving conversions is paramount.
+As consumer touchpoints continue to increase across print, broadcast, and digital marketing platforms, accurately measuring each channel’s effect in driving conversions is paramount.
 Today, marketers are measuring a complex and fragmented marketing mix.
 In order to accurately attribute the value of each channel and to capture accurate marketing intelligence, marketers have to measure how each individual channel engages consumers while also measuring how those channels work together across the marketing mix.

 What is Omni-Channel Attribution?

 According to Forrester Research, the term omni-channel is defined as the strategic coordination of all channels—including online, offline, paid, owned, or earned—as determined by a brand’s context and channel mix.
 With this in mind, omni-channel attribution should be defined as the holistic measurement of elements within a marketing mix, and the subsequent impact they have as they engage with consumers across touchpoints and drive them toward conversions.